Helloworld Travel: History

 Helloworld Travel was previously known as "Helloworld".
+It was a group of franchised travel agencies based in Australia.
+It is one of the oldest travel agencies in Australia.
+Since opening its first office in May 1951, it has expanded to over 500 agencies throughout Australia, New Zealand and South Africa.

+In 2013, Harvey World Travel's parent company, Jetset Travelworld Group (JTG), rebranded the agencies as Helloworld Travel in Australia and New Zealand, as part of a major overhaul that also included JTG being rebranded as Helloworld Ltd. The original brand remains in use in South Africa.

-The organisation has been through a series of mergers and acquisitions in recent history, amalgamating existing organisations within its parent company Helloworld Travel Limited.
+The organization has been through a series of mergers and acquisitions in recent history, amalgamating existing organizations within its parent company Helloworld Travel Limited.

-During the re-brand, the size of the network decreased by 9 per cent in 2014 and 2 per cent in 2015 due to franchisees being unhappy with the decision.
+During the re-brand, the size of the network decreased by 9 percent in 2014 and 2 percent in 2015 due to franchisees being unhappy with the decision.

 Controversies

 In February 2019 media reports revealed that Helloworld had paid for Australian Finance Minister Mathias Cormann's flights for a family holiday to Singapore in 2017, within weeks of two Helloworld subsidiaries being awarded contracts to arrange around AUD$1 billion worth of airline and hotel bookings for the Australian government over three years.
-Reports further revealed that the Australian Ambassador to the USA, Joe Hockey, had in April 2017 told Washington embassy staff to meet with an executive from Helloworld.
+Reports further revealed that the Australian Ambassador to the US, Joe Hockey, had in April 2017 told Washington embassy staff to meet with an executive from Helloworld.
 Shortly afterwards, an email from former Helloworld executive Russell Carstensen was tabled in the Australian Senate.
 The email stated that Helloworld CEO, Andrew Burnes, told him he was able to arrange a meeting on very short notice because Hockey 'owes' him.

 The Senate was also told that the senior Finance department official in charge of negotiating a new contract with Helloworld, John Sheridan, was moved from his role in July 2017, after Burnes had complained to Senator Cormann and then to the Finance Department head about Sheridan's team's emphasis on savings from the travel contract.
 Burnes is Treasurer of, and a significant donor to, the Liberal Party of Australia, Hockey and Cormann's party.

 Operations

 Helloworld Travel has more than 2,000 travel agents in its retail network around Australia and New Zealand.
-As at June 30, 2018, the retail network had 2,223 members in Australia and New Zealand.
+As at 30 June 2018, the retail network had 2,223 members in Australia and New Zealand.

-Helloworld Travel uses a franchise model, whereby franchisees are running their own small to medium business looking after their own business leasing, staffing, community marketing and brand marketing.
+Helloworld Travel uses a franchise model, whereby franchisees are running their own small to medium businesses looking after their own business leasing, staffing, community marketing, and brand marketing.

 Australian Retail Operations

-In Australia, the Helloworld Travel network consists of fully branded franchise outlets, Associates, Helloworld Business Travel, Magellan Travel, MTA and My Travel Group.
+In Australia, the Helloworld Travel network consists of fully branded franchise outlets, Associates, Helloworld Business Travel, Magellan Travel, MTA, and My Travel Group.

 Helloworld Travel is a member of the Franchise Council of Australia, and one of only two travel networks registered in Australia.
 With franchisees and independent affiliated travel agents, it is the largest independent agent network in Australia.